 Subtle and Intimate Setting

 If you're having a small dinner for just a few people, keep the table decorations subtle to keep from overwhelming a small table.
 A few, well-placed touches are all that is needed to help create the right atmosphere.

 - Set a muted red tablecloth over the table.

-- Place a few small glass dishes in the center of the table and set an ornament tea light holder or candle in the middle of each plate, clustering them together to act as the centerpiece.
+- Place a few small glass dishes in the center of the table and set a Christmas tea light or candle in the middle of each plate, clustering them together to act as the centerpiece.